 \section{Abstract}

 In ultrafast experiments on superconductors, a pump laser pulse often heats up the electronic system and suppresses the density of superfluid electrons.
-Subsequently, the electrons undergo a cooling process due to electron-phonon thermalization so that the superfluid density recovers in time.
-We show that if a supercurrent is initiated by a probe pulse in the cooling process, an intriguing phenomenon of `supercurrent amplification' occurs, meaning that the net current grows in time with the increasing superfluid density.
-Using the Boltzmann kinetic equation, we uncover its microscopic origin as the momentum-relaxing scattering of quasi-particles by impurities and phonons, in stark contrast to the widely accepted intuition that impurities always attenuate currents.
-We further show that supercurrent amplification has important experimental manifestations, including the ultrafast Meissener effect and an optical reflectivity exceeding unity.
+Subsequently, the electrons undergo a cooling process because of electron-phonon thermalization so that the superfluid density recovers in time.
+We study the nonequilibrium electromagnetic response of the system in this cooling process.
+We show that if a supercurrent is initiated by a probe electric field pulse, an intriguing phenomenon of `supercurrent growth' occurs, meaning that the net current grows in time with the increasing superfluid density.
+Using the Boltzmann kinetic equation, we uncover its microscopic origin as the momentum-relaxing scattering of Bogoliubov quasiparticles by impurities and phonons, in stark contrast to the widely accepted intuition that impurities always attenuate currents.
+We further show that supercurrent growth has important experimental manifestations, including the ultrafast Meissner effect and an optical reflectivity exceeding unity.